czechbox/basketcase/README.md

 $productRuleBOBOHP->setName('BOGOHP');
 $rules[] = $productRuleBOBOHP;
 ```
+A quick note: product & shipping rules are differentiated by type in their constructor.
+I'm sure there's a better way to do this, but it works for now.
 ### The Basket
 Now that we've built up the Catalogue, Product and Rules we can populate the Basket model.
 It takes two arguments, the Catalogue object and the array of Rules.
 ```